 How do the apps you connect contribute to each key area and why?
 We can't go too deep into this as it's our secret sauce, but here is what we can share.

 Meetings: Are your meetings constantly running over time which in turn negatively affects everyone's workday involved?
+Apps like Zoom, Google Hangouts, or any other online meeting tool contributes here.

 As mentioned above, there is so much more to this than the examples we provided.
 Just rest assured that each key area was created from research and is very intricate in the metrics it returns.
+Additionally, we are always measuring and adjusting performance measurements to ensure that our outcomes are the most reliable in the industry.

 What do I do with the metrics provided?